gsantostasi/AlphaHubTrader/README.md

 MatLab RunTime is needed to run MatLab executables.
 Read the readme.txt file for further instructions.

-2) Download and install the AlphaHubTrader.exe executable file.
+2) Download and install the AlphaHubTraderA.exe executable file.
-3) Put in the same folder the AlphaHubTrader.exe, the splash.png and icon.ico files.
+3) Put in the same folder the AlphaHubTraderA.exe, the splash.png and icon.ico files.
 4) Create a shortcut after installation so you can launch the Trader easily.
 5) You can watch videos discussing the trading algorithm in more details and the Alphahub platform starting with this video: